 Such water that is available at P Canal through operation of D Pumping Plant that is passed through the LKNWR to the Klamath River will not be charged against the Refuge Allocation.
-The Refuge Manager and KPWU shall, within one year of the Effective Date, develop an agreed-upon system to determine whether water was passed through the LKNWR lands outside of Area K lease lands.
+The Refuge Manager and KPWU shall, within one year of the date the Federal Agency Parties become Parties to this Agreement pursuant to Section 1.1.2, develop an agreedupon system to determine whether water was passed through the LKNWR lands outside of Area K lease lands.